BackTrackCRoot/Google-in-go/README.md

 This tools is the Google search agent only.

-And the building is depend on [xmake](https://github.com/xmake-io/xmake) . when your platform is Linux/Windows(x64), it can be automatically packed by upx.
+And the build utility is depend on [xmake](https://github.com/xmake-io/xmake) . when your platform is Linux/Windows(x64), it can be automatically packed by upx.

 ### Build